Spencer Dinwiddie helps Nets beat Kings 116-97

 Kings: Since relocating to Sacramento prior to the 1985-86 season, the Kings trail the Nets 31-35.
 However, the franchise as a whole (including its time in Kansas City) leads the overall series 49-41. … After dropping their first five games this season, the Kings have posted three two-game winning streak followed by a loss.

-Nets: Brooklyn has beaten the Kings in the teams’ last three meetings, matching their longest winning streak vs. Sacramento. … The Nets are a perfect 4-0 on Fridays this season. … The last time these teams met, March 19, 2019, Brooklyn erased a 28-point deficit to win 123-121, the largest comeback victory in franchise history.
+Nets: Kyrie Irving missed his fourth straight game with a shoulder injury.
+The Nets announced Irving will also miss the next three games — all away from home — after having his shoulder examined.
+He will sit out games at the crosstown-rival Knicks on Sunday, and his two former teams — at Cleveland on Monday and at Boston on Wednesday. … Brooklyn has beaten the Kings in the teams’ last three meetings, matching their longest winning streak vs. Sacramento. … The Nets are a perfect 4-0 on Fridays this season. … The last time these teams met, March 19, 2019, Brooklyn erased a 28-point deficit to win 123-121, the largest comeback victory in franchise history.

 THEN THERE WERE TWO